Sign Up For Louise & Gigi Notifications!

 Sinnissippi Audubon Society:

-Louise and Gigi have four eggs.
+Louise and Gigi laid four eggs in 2018.
 The first egg was spotted on Thursday, March 29, 2018.
 The second egg was spotted on Monday, April 9, 2018, while the third egg was laid sometime between the afternoons of Wednesday, April 11, and Thursday, April 12, 2018.
 The fourth egg was laid on Saturday afternoon, April 14, 2018, and was recorded on video.
 Eggs are laid in 24- to 36-hour intervals.
 They can be varying colors, from a pale creamy to a dark, reddish-brown hue.
 The eggs are colored as they move through the female's oviduct as they press against glands that produce pigments.
 Patterns develop depending on whether the eggs are in motion when they reach these pigment glands.
 If they are stationary, the eggs become spotted.
 If they are in motion, the eggs will sport streaks.
 In each clutch, the first egg laid typically is darker colored because there was more pigment in the glands at the time vs. pigment available for the last egg.

 In 1930, the famous architect Jesse Barloga built the News Tower at 99 East State St., which houses the Rockford Register Star.
 It was built as an homage to the Tribune Tower in Chicago.
 Today, most of the tower sits empty.
 Louise and Gigi chose to lay their eggs in a drainage channel on the building's exterior on the eighth floor.